(Updated 3/2026)

 Helsinki’s streets and alleys are decorated with numerous cafés, which are more than just places to enjoy a cup of coffee.
 The cafes reflect the city’s diversity and traditions – and are places that combine old-world charm with modern trends.

-In my visual travel guide you get to see Helsinki’s coffee shop culture, as I present some of the most iconic and hidden gems.
+In my visual travel guide you get to see Helsinki’s coffee shop culture with also videos to unique café experiences as I present some of the most iconic and hidden gems.
 You get to know, often with the help of videos, what Helsinki’s cafes have to offer – So join me on a taste trip to this beautiful Nordic metropolis!

 TYPICAL FINNISH DISHES TO TRY